iqss-research/readme-software/README.md

 Use the discussions feature, https://github.com/iqss-research/readme-software/discussions, to discuss this software, ask questions, or propose new features.
 To report bugs, please create an issue with this form: https://github.com/iqss-research/readme-software/issues/new

+Another version of this software can be found at https://github.com/iqss-research/ReadMeV1

 ## Installation

 The most recent version of `readme2` can be installed directly from the repository using the `devtools` package